prakash-aditya/-/README-eng.md

 ## The Concept

 Python 3 has almost 35 keywords.
 If we replace those with words in any other language then we could create a pseudo progamming language.
-This repository is an attempt to do that.
+This project is an attempt to do that.

 <br>

+## How to run

+1. Clone the project
+2. Run the script `shesh.py` with python3 and check the output
+3. Try changing the script in `code.txt` and try running `shesh.py` again to verify changes.

 ## How it works
 We replace the associated keywords in non-english language to original python keywords and recreate a runnable python script.
 Then we run that script to get the output.